Italy striker Giuseppe Rossi interests Serie A giants Inter, according to the Italian's agent.

 New Jersey-born Rossi is currently recovering from a knee injury, which he picked up during Villarreal's 3-0 loss against Real Madrid in October, 2011.

-“The operation went well and we are hoping that he’ll be back in training in March and will return to action by the end of the season," his agent continued to explain.
+“The operation went well and we are hoping that he’ll be back in training in March and will return to action by the end of the season," his agent continued.

 “I’m certain that he will be back stronger than ever.”